buraltintas/my-super-notes-app/README.md

 ## What can I do more?

 - Adding pictures on notes.
 Maybe I will work on this. :)
+- Maybe we can share our notes with friends or family via email adresses.
+I will implement this soon. :)

 ## Screenshots